 This is a very difficult area for survivors to reach, but it is more common than not.
 Especially for those people who have been abused by organized perpetrators (ie: cults, sex slavery groups, etc) there will be parts who were forced to have the perpetrator role and required to do things that harmed other people.

-20. Parts that contain a specific skill or talent.
+20. DID System Parts who contain a specific talent or skill.

 Certain parts can be created to develop positive talents and abilities, often as a way to help manage or express or avoid the pain that is felt so deeply by the others in the system.
 Maybe one part is better at playing a musical instrument than anyone else.
 Maybe someone else learned how to write poetry.
 Or maybe someone was created to be an athlete and to run, jump, excel at sports, etc.